surajsahijwani/pdfviewer/README.md

 # pdfviewer
-A simple PDF viewer library for android apps
+A simple PDF viewer library for android apps with Android X support

 How to use library: